danielddiba/danielddiba.github.io/_pages/publications.md

 author_profile: true
 ---

+<sup>*</sup> The publications are listed in reverse chronological order.
+The links below each publication direct to the publisher's webpage or to a download of a free pdf.

 {% if author.googlescholar %}
   You can also find my articles on <u><a href="{{author.googlescholar}}">my Google Scholar profile</a>.</u>
 {% endif %}